 The school’s vision is centered upon the fascinating relationship between music and art education and the immersion process of learning a second language.
 Though the national trend is to reduce these components of education, we believe that a strong music and art curriculum lays the foundation for strong mathematical and scientific intelligence.
-All grade levels will be immersed in music and art programs, including Music Theory, the Choral Program and an opportunity for private Suzuki instrumental lessons.
+All grade levels will be immersed in music and art programs, including Music Theory, the Choral Program, Music & Me and an opportunity for private Suzuki instrumental lessons.

 We believe that it is through play, actions and the search for independence that each child discovers his/her unique path to learning and obtains the necessary tools for development.
 The children are encouraged to express themselves freely in French and through various art forms, helping them boost their confidence and their knowledge.
 It’s through this commitment to language and culture that we’re able to provide a diverse, mind-opening educational experience in an atmosphere of understanding and discovery.

 The French American School of Tampa Bay, (FASTB), founded in February 2017 by Elizabeth and Willy LeBihan, offers a unique immersion school experience to students from Early Childhood through grade 12.
-Inspired by their successful creation of L’Ecole Française du Maine: The French School of Maine 17 years ago, the Founders decided to put their experience and devotion for education to work in the Tampa Bay area they have grown to know and love.
+Inspired by their successful creation of L’Ecole Française du Maine: The French School of Maine in 2002, the Founders decided to put their experience and devotion for education to work in the Tampa Bay area they have grown to know and love.

 The French American School of Tampa Bay (FASTB) offers the possibility of a bilingual education in close partnership with the Mission Laïque Française (MLF) renowned for successfully managing French schools abroad (more than 55,000 students in 41 countries), the French Ministry of Education and its prestigious international network of 400 schools (AEFE / FISNA) and the Association of French Schools in North America (AFSA) which comprises 53 primary, elementary and secondary schools in the United States and Canada, all of which are accredited by the French Ministry of National Education.